Nihilantropy/Basic-CI-CD/README.md

 ## Overview

 This project showcases a complete CI/CD pipeline with integrated monitoring that automates the software development lifecycle from code commit to production deployment and observability.
-By leveraging Docker Compose, Jenkins, GitLab, Nexus, Terraform, Flux, Kubernetes, Prometheus, and Grafana, the project provides a scalable, maintainable, and secure solution for continuous delivery and monitoring of a Python Flask application.
+By leveraging Docker Compose, Jenkins, GitLab, Nexus, Terraform, ArgoCD, Kubernetes, Prometheus, and Grafana, the project provides a scalable, maintainable, and secure solution for continuous delivery and monitoring of a Python Flask application.

 The pipeline handles code quality checks, security scans, code analysis with Sonarqube, artifact management, version control, automated Kubernetes deployment via GitOps, and comprehensive metrics collection, demonstrating best practices in modern DevOps workflows.